 Nuts may not be allowed, but seeds are a different class, and typically non-reactive for those with nut allergies.
 So, you can safely swap seed butter in place of those nut butters that kids tend to love.
 Sunflower butter is a great nut-free alternative to peanut or almond butter.
 It works well in a sandwich too.

 When it comes to dressings or sauces you may want to send, try making them with sunflower seeds instead of cashews.
 They’re cheaper and you won’t notice the difference in flavour.
 I typically blend the sauce a little longer just to be sure it comes out as velvety smooth as the cashew version.

 Many of these dressings and sauces can also be made with tahini, which is ground sesame seed paste.
 It makes a great nut-free base for salad dressings and veggie dips too.
 Just add some garlic, lemon juice or apple cider vinegar and whatever spices you like.

 Leave a Note

-If you’re sending something like a sunflower butter sandwich to school, consider putting a little post it on the sandwich container identifying what it is.
-This is especially helpful for younger children who may not be able to explain to a lunchroom supervisor that his or her lunch isn’t breaking the rules (despite the fact that it looks a lot like peanut butter).
+If you’re sending something like a sunflower butter sandwich to school, consider putting a little post-it note on the sandwich container, identifying what it is.
+This is especially helpful for younger children who may not be able to explain to a lunchroom supervisor that his or her lunch isn’t breaking the rules (even though it looks a lot like peanut butter).
 Something as simple as “this sandwich is made with sunflower butter and does not contain nuts.”
 It may just save you a phone call from the school.